MarkusSecundus/PhysicsSwordfight/README.md

 Work in progress of my bachelor's thesis

-Everything, including all 2D, 3D, sound etc. assets is opensource under MIT license - Only exception is some 3rd party code in [Assets/ExternalAssets](https://github.com/MarkusSecundus/PhysicsSwordfight/tree/master/Assets/ExternalAssets) where the licencing terms are explicitly stated.
+Everything, including all 2D, 3D and music assets is opensource under MIT license - Only exception is some 3rd party code in [Assets/ExternalAssets](https://github.com/MarkusSecundus/PhysicsSwordfight/tree/master/Assets/ExternalAssets) where the licencing terms are explicitly stated.

 To open, use [Unity 2022.2.13](https://unity.com/releases/editor/archive)